12 of 36 results for "archaeology"

 The Go Jetters Learn Funky Facts About the Great Sphinx!

-In The Go Jetters Learn Funky Facts About the Great Sphinx!, the crew explores the Great Sphinx in Giza, Egypt.
+In The Go Jetters Learn Funky Facts About the Great Sphinx!, the Go Jetters crew explores the Great Sphinx in Giza, Egypt.
 Ubercorn shares funky facts about how it was discovered and how this amazing ancient statue was originally formed out of limestone.
 This video is excerpted from BBC’s Go Jetters, a series that follows the adventures of four international heroes as they travel the globe visiting landmarks and solving environmental problems with Ubercorn, a disco-dancing unicorn.

 Student Article